Extracellular Vesicles as Propagators of Misfolded Proteins in Neurodegenerative Disease

 EVs as traffickers of neurodegenerative disease-associated proteins

 The accumulation of protein misfolding is a common hallmark of neurodegenerative diseases, and prion diseases are no exception.
 Prion diseases are characterised by the presence of abnormal, pathogenic agents that can induce abnormal folding of specific normal cellular proteins called prion proteins.
 The identification of prion propagation mechanisms is an important aspect of understanding prion diseases, as PRPsc (the disease-associated conformation) can trigger healthy prion proteins (PRP) to fold abnormally.
-While transmission is difficult to study, in vitro studies have suggested direct cell-to-cell contact<super-script>1<super-script> and tunnelling nanotubes<super-script>2<super-script> as potential mechanisms for prion propagation.
+While transmission is difficult to study, in vitro studies have suggested direct cell-to-cell contact1 and tunnelling nanotubes2 as potential mechanisms for prion propagation.

-Among the studies highlighted in Hill’s ISEV talk was one from 2005 showing EVs (reported in the paper as exosomes) could carry both PrP and PrPsc.<super-script>3<super-script> Hill described several approaches used to study the propagation of prion proteins, including the use of cell cultures exposed to a brain homogenate taken from a mouse that has been infected with mouse prions.
+Among the studies highlighted in Hill’s ISEV talk was one from 2005 showing EVs (reported in the paper as exosomes) could carry both PrP and PrPsc.3 Hill described several approaches used to study the propagation of prion proteins, including the use of cell cultures exposed to a brain homogenate taken from a mouse that has been infected with mouse prions.
 Following exposure, cells take up the infection and begin to spread it between themselves.
 As the normal form of the prion protein is susceptible to digestion by protease K, western blots could be used to distinguish between normal and disease-associated forms of the protein.

 Evidence supporting a role for EVs in propagating the spread of disease-associated prion proteins has been drawn from a number of studies highlighted during the presentation.
 For example, prion disease can be induced in mice by administering EVs isolated from injected fibroblast and neuronal cell lines.
-While direct cell-to-cell contact is an effective mechanism for propagating PrPsc, it is not a requirement; healthy cells co-cultured with infected cells in a Transwell system become infected with PrPsc – in the absence of direct cell-to-cell contact.<super-script>4<super-script>
+While direct cell-to-cell contact is an effective mechanism for propagating PrPsc, it is not a requirement; healthy cells co-cultured with infected cells in a Transwell system become infected with PrPsc – in the absence of direct cell-to-cell contact.4

 Hill then shared unpublished findings (Coleman et al.) indicating that EVs are more infectious than cell extracts (presumably referring to PRPsc-containing EVs and cells), and that EV membranes enhance prion infection efficiency.
-The importance of EV membrane integrity in protein misfolding has been reported previously in studies of α-synuclein; Ugalde et al.<super-script>6,7<super-script> used a protein misfolding cyclic amplification (PMCA) assay to show that EV-driven modulation of protein misfolding is dependent on EV membrane integrity.
+The importance of EV membrane integrity in protein misfolding has been reported previously in studies of α-synuclein; Ugalde et al.6,7 used a protein misfolding cyclic amplification (PMCA) assay to show that EV-driven modulation of protein misfolding is dependent on EV membrane integrity.

 Looking back on the decade: EV miRNA profiling in prion disease